SIT-EE552-WS/course-slides/objects.md

 ---
 ## Access Modifiers
 - Fields and methods in a class can have one or more access modifiers
-  - `static` means that the method or field belongs to the class rather than the object.
+  - `static` - the method or field belongs to the class rather than the object.
-  - `public` means that the method or field can be used from any other class in your project.
+  - `public` - the method or field can be used from any other class in your project.
-  - `protected` means the method or field can only be used by the class and any of its subclasses
+  - `protected` - the method or field can only be used by the class and any of its subclasses
-  - `private` means the method or field can only be used within the class
+  - `private` - the method or field can only be used within the class
 ----
 ## Access Modifiers
 |Modifier | Class| Package |Subclass | World|